Field work windows overlapping

 FORT DODGE — The short growing season will make for some hectic days, especially in the next several weeks.

 Scouting, said Rachel Halbach, an agronomist for Hagie Manufacturing in Clarion, is key throughout any season, but especially becomes more necessary with delayed planting.

-Halbach, a former agronomist for North Central Cooperative in Clarion, said that growers will have a hectic time since the windows of several types of field work will be overlapping.
+Halbach, a former agronomist for North Central Cooperative in Clarion, said that growers will have a hectic time since the windows of several times of field work will be overlapping.

 Not all of Iowa’s corn got into the ground by the time another several-day-long rainy spell settled in on May 24.
 Soybeans will be next on the planting agenda, but post-emergence spraying on corn will have to get done, plus the first cutting of hay is also looming.
 And if low-lying corn fields, or those that get ponding have to be replanted, there’s another job waiting to gobble up precious time.

-Farmers in the Farm News coverage area had a four-day rainless window before the Memorial weekend storms rolled over Iowa.
-Corn planting jumped from 15 percent to 71 percent in a single week.
+Farmers in the Farm News coverage area had a four-day rainless window from the previous weather system rolled over Iowa, and corn planting jumped from 15 percent to 71 percent in a single week.

-But with just a few days to plant last week, progress was halted again on May 24, with forecasts calling for more rain through today.
+But with just a few days to plant last week, progress was halted again on May 24, with forecasts calling for more rain all this week.

 Digging down to a depth of between 3 and 4 inches, he found a corn seed and noted the amount of moisture.

 “I’m afraid of my side-wall compaction,” Badger said.
 “But I had to take advantage of the sunshine since I fertilized a week earlier.